Ascott557/dataprime-assistant/coralogix-dataprime-demo/README.md

 A complete distributed AI assistant that demonstrates Coralogix's AI Center capabilities with OpenTelemetry tracing, DataPrime query generation, and real-time observability.

+> 📄 **Open Source**: This project is released under the MIT License as Authorized Open Source software by Coralogix Ltd.

 ## ✨ Features

 - **🤖 AI-Powered Query Generation**: Convert natural language to DataPrime queries